nkotak/1.58BitNet/README.md

-# LLaMA Model Fine-Tuning with Ternary Quantization
+# 1.58 BitNet Ternary Model Implementation

-This project focuses on fine-tuning a pre-trained LLaMA model using ternary quantization techniques.
+This project focuses on creating and training a LLaMA model using ternary quantization techniques.
 The goal is to optimize the model's performance while reducing its memory footprint.
 This is my 1.58 BitNet implementation based on this paper: https://arxiv.org/abs/2402.17764

 Basically when you generate the model - the model is blank and you need to train it.
 This is where I'm having the biggest issues - I still cant seem to get the training to work properly.